-“I am taking my partner to Hawaii for the holidays!
+“I am taking my partner to Hawaii in 2021!
 I’m not sure exactly how, but I can figure it out!
 I’m a resourceful, creative person.
-How can I make an extra $2000?
+How can I make an extra $4000?
 Who could I call to ask for a money making opportunity?
-What skills could I offer?"
+What skills could I offer?”

 Some people, when faced with their dreams (and the challenges on the way), think about the “what if?”
 What if I don’t make enough money?
 What if the flight prices go up and I can’t afford it?
 What if things beyond my control get in the way and I simply can’t do it?

 Other people in the same situation ask “How?”How can I get the money?
 How can I create an opportunity for myself?
 Who can I reach out to?
 How can I use my skills, my network, my resources?

 If you have a scarcity mindset, and you’re focusing on what you don’t have, you’re activating a neural circuit that keeps you in “survival mode.”

 Stay in this state, and you’ll get only enough to get by if that.